sagol-python-for-neuroscientists/textbook-public/assignment2/README.md

 You should review the available functions there and the given examples and see whether you can use any of them.

 The signature for the main function you'll write is given below.
 You're encouraged to create multiple smaller functions that this main one will use.
+As you'll see below, you're only measured at the output level, i.e. as long as the returned list of agents is identical to the "true" one, your specific implementation doesn't matter.

 ```python
 def meetup(agent_listing: tuple) -> list: